Effective contraction of skinning maps: Introduction

+Given a covering map between Riemann surfaces $\pi\colon Y\rar X$ the \emph{Poincar\'e series operator} is a push-forward operator $\Theta_{Y/X}:Q(Y)\rar Q(X)$, similar to the push-forward of measures, pushing quadrating differentials on~$Y$ to quadratic differentials on~$X$.

 In \cite{McM1989}, C.~McMullen showed that the skinning map of an acylindrical manifold~$N$ is contracting, with contraction constant only depending on the topology of~$\partial_0 M$.
-Furthermore, he related the skinning map to the \emph{Poincar\'e series operator}~$\Theta$ by the following formula:
+Furthermore, he related the skinning map to the Poincar\'e series operator~$\Theta$ by the following formula:

-where $BN$ is the collection of sub-surfaces of $\im(\sigma)$.
+where $BN$ is a collection of sub-surfaces of $\im(\sigma)$.
 When~$M$ is acylindrical and~$P=\emp$, we have that $BN$ is just a collection of disks, the \emph{leopard spots} of~\cite{McM1989}.
 If~$P\neq\emp$ and~$M$ is relatively acylindrical, then we can also have punctured disks coming from peripheral cylinders of $M$.

-Given a covering map between Riemann surfaces $\pi\colon Y\rar X$ the Poincar\'e series operator is a push-forward operator $\Theta_{Y/X}:Q(Y)\rar Q(X)$, similar to the push-forward of measures, pushing quadrating differentials on~$Y$ to quadratic differentials on~$X$.

-As a consequence of~\eqref{eq:Intro:McMullen}, one can bound the operator norm of the co-derivative map~$\diff\sigma_M^*$ of the skinning map by bounding the Poincar\'e series operator of the corresponding surfaces.
-Using the previous estimate, we provide here effective bounds, in terms of the topology of~$\partial_0 M$, on the contraction of the skinning map in the acylindrical case.
+As a consequence of~\eqref{eq:Intro:McMullen}, one can estimate the operator norm of the co-derivative map~$\diff\sigma_M^*$ of the skinning map by bounding the Poincar\'e series operator of the corresponding surfaces.
+Using such estimate, we provide here effective bounds, in terms of the topology of~$\partial_0 M$, on the contraction of the skinning map in the acylindrical case.
 This builds on previous work~\cite{BarDil96} of D.~E.~Barret and J.~Diller, who gave an alternative proof of McMullen's estimates on the norm of the Poincar\'e operator, \cite{McM1989}.

 Improving on the main result of~\cite{BarDil96} (Thm.~\ref{t:BD} below), we show: